temirov/turnstile/EXAMPLE.md

 </script>
 ```

 The browser never sends the `SERVICE_SECRET`.
-The gateway verifies Turnstile
+Turnstile verifies the widget
-and DPoP, injects the secret via the `key` query parameter, and relays the
+response and DPoP, injects the secret via the `key` query parameter, and relays the
 request to `llm-proxy`.

 ## 3. CORS and origins

-Make sure the gateway’s `ORIGIN_ALLOWLIST` includes every web origin that will
+Make sure Turnstile’s `ORIGIN_ALLOWLIST` includes every web origin that will
 call it (for example, `https://loopaware.mprlab.com`).
 The example above uses
 `fetchResponse` with `method: "GET"` so no request body is transmitted; the
 SDK automatically manages token caching and DPoP proofs.